justinbot/timecard/README.md

 pip install -r requirements.txt
 ```

-On first boot of the server, follow the onboarding page to configure important timecard settings.
+The first time you start up the server with ```./run.py```, follow the onboarding page to configure some important settings.